nasa/oceandata-notebooks/CONTRIBUTING.md

 ## Isolated Environment

-The `pyproject.toml` file lists all packages for an envrionment meant to be sufficient for running all notebooks.
-The `uv.lock` file gives a versioned list of all the packages installed when creating the environment;
+The `uv.lock` file gives a versioned list of all packages needed to run the tutorials;
-it includes dependencies along with the packages listed in `pyproject.toml`.
+it includes packages listed in `pyproject.toml` along with all their dependencies.
-The `uv` tool will install packages in a clean [Python virtual environment][venv], which is used during the website build to ensure completeness.
+The `uv` tool will install thesee packages in an isolated [Python virtual environment][venv], which is used during the website build to ensure completeness.
 If `uv` is not already installed, install it by exectuing the cell below or by some other documented [installation method][uv].

 > [!Important]